Totowa in Passaic County, New Jersey — The American Northeast (Mid-Atlantic)

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
 American Encampment (a few steps from this marker); Washington Headquarters (approx. 1.4 miles away); Colonel Theunis Dey (approx. 1.4 miles away); Martin Luther King, Jr. (approx. 1.4 miles away); John P. Holland’s First Submarine (approx. 1.6 miles away); Great Falls Hydroelectric Station (approx. 1.7 miles away); Rogers Millwright Shop (approx. 1.7 miles away); Site of the Passaic Paper Mill Flume (approx. 1.7 miles away).

-More about this marker.
+More about this memorial.
 The left portion of the marker contains an image of the Purple Heart decoration, surrounded by the inscription 1782 Military Order of the Purple Heart 1932.
 It has a caption of "Combat Wounded Veterans".

 Also see . . .
 History of the Medal.
 Military Order of the Purple Heart.
 (Submitted on January 20, 2013, by Bill Coughlin of North Arlington, New Jersey.)